 There are two more indicators that suggest that Karnataka actually rejected Mr. Modi:

 One, in 2014 Lok Sabha elections, BJP polled 43% votes in Karnataka, 23% more than the 20% it polled in the State election the previous year.
 Undoubtedly, a huge swing in favor of Mr. Modi!
-In the just concluded election, its vote share is 7% lower than 2014, and that is dismal when you consider anti-incumbency – no government has ever been voted back to power in Karnataka since 1985.
-And the fact that all State elections are contested like national elections – it’s Modi vs. the rest.
+In the just concluded election, however, its vote share is 7% lower than 2014.
+That is dismal when you consider anti-incumbency – no government has ever been voted back to power in Karnataka since 1985.
+And the fact BJP contests all State elections like national elections – Modi vs. the rest.

 Two, when BJP lost in 2013, it barely managed 40 seats, with JD(S) also taking 40.
 In the current elections, despite losing to BJP, Congress managed 78 (nearly twice), while JD(S) finished marginally lower at 37.
-So, Congress didn’t actually lose, but BJP won the math – right number of seats at the right place, despite majority voting for Congress.
+So, Congress didn’t actually lose, but BJP won the math – right number of seats at the right place, despite majority of the people choosing to vote for Congress.
 Clever!

 I believe everyone got it right: the election in Karnataka was truly a semi-final.
-The results confirm both BJP’s popularity, and Mr. Modi’s charisma, are on a decline.
+The results confirm that both BJP’s popularity and Mr. Modi’s charisma are on a decline.
 The opposition is in with a great chance to beat him in the final, provided it can get its act together.
-Which means present to the people of India an alternative that’s realistic and credible, both at leadership level and its promise.
+Which means present to the people of India an alternative that’s realistic and credible, both at leadership level and what it promises.